 We are an approved AETO looking for pupils who are committed to a career with us.
-For October 2023, we are looking for one common law pupil (supervisors in civil, criminal and family law) and one specialist family law pupil.
+For October 2023, we have recruited looking for one common law pupil (supervisors in civil, criminal and family law) and one specialist family law pupil and we are likely to offer the same opportunities for pupils starting in October 2024.
 We offer unparalleled advocacy opportunities, and expect pupils in their second 6 to be in court most days.
 For those considering a role in the judiciary long term, a mixed set provides a fantastic grounding and the ability to demonstrate your flexibility and adaptability.

 We are committed to flexibility and have an extensive flexible working policy.
 We will consider any request for flexibility within the recruitment process and pupillage itself.
 For a confidential discussion regarding any request for flexibility, please contact our Chambers Director.

 How to apply

 We recruit pupils through the Pupillage Gateway run by the Bar Council.
 We do not accept any applications outside the Gateway (other than for abridged pupillages or Third Six pupillages).

 We carefully review all applications against our criteria, then invite a small number of applicants for interview.
 We run a two stage interview process - a short first interview to assess potential, followed by a longer interview including an advocacy exercise with our Tenancy and Pupillage Committee.
 Currently all first interviews are being conducted virtually.

 We make offers of pupillage through the Pupillage Gateway.
 We do not reject by silence, and we offer feedback to all those who interview with us.